How to Start a Photography Business | What I Need to Know about Starting a Photography Business

 The first place to start…

 No. 1 - Cameras

 You need a decent camera.
 Unless you have a ton of money to spare you do not need to run out and buy the top of the line camera for professionals.
 Contrary to popular belief a camera does not take amazing photos alone the person operating it needs to know how to use it properly!
 What you do need is a Digital camera that has removable lenses and can shoot in manual mode.
-I started off with Canon’s 40D then upgraded to the 60D and am now shooting with Canon’s 5D Mark iii.
+I started off with Canon’s 40D then upgraded to the 60D, then the 5D Mark iii and now shooting with 5D Mark iv.
 As I started to make money I then began upgrading my gear.

 No. 2 - Lenses

 You need a lens.
-I would recommend purchasing a very inexpensive portrait lens such as a 50 mm lens anywhere from $100-$200.
+I would recommend purchasing a very inexpensive portrait lens such as a 50 mm lens anywhere from $100-$200 (if you have the money though you can't go wrong investing in good lens).
 You want a lens that has an F/Stop (Aperture) of at least 2.8 or lower.
 Most kit cameras do not include a lens with this low of an aperture, so you would likely be better off purchasing just a camera body (no lens) and then purchasing a portrait lens.
 Don’t be too afraid of buying a used camera either!
 It could get you a better camera for the same price as a lower grade new camera.

 Once you have your gear you are ready to start learning how to use it.

 No. 3 - Mastering Manual